Not just any Big, Badass Wolf

 - In the early 2000s, a Belgian children's puppet TV show, "De Grote Boze Wolf Show" ("The Big Bad Wolf Show"), centered around a fairy tale wolf who boasted to be a "Big Bad Wolf", but actually rather THOUGHT he was.

-- A Monty Python sketch for German television, also seen in the film Monty Python Live At The Hollywood Bowl (1982) featured a low-budget version of Little Red Riding Hood where John Cleese plays Little Red Riding Hood and a little dog is used as the wolf.
+- In Monty Python sketch for German television, also seen in the film Monty Python Live At The Hollywood Bowl (1982) featured a low-budget version of Little Red Riding Hood where John Cleese plays Little Red Riding Hood and a little dog is used as the wolf.

 - Wolf in The 10th Kingdom is a werewolf who works for the Evil Queen.
 However, he reforms and ends up marrying the heroine in the end.

-- The Big Bad Wolf in Sesame Street is a relatively harmless version of the character who eventually gives up chasing the pigs and takes up bubble-blowing as a hobby.
+- The Big Bad Wolf is a relatively harmless version of the character who eventually gives up chasing the pigs and takes up bubble-blowing as a hobby.
 He has a kindly brother named Leonard who gets along well with pigs and explains that he isn't like the Big Bad Wolf at all.

 - A MAD page from 1962 imported the Big Bad Wolf (from Disney's lot in Burbank, apparently) to huff and puff and blow the Berlin Wall down.